 I have a Season Ticket; do I still need to make reservations for the shows?
 Yes.
 Your Season Ticket grants you five admissions.
 You need to call or stop by the Box Office, or use our handy on-line ticketing program (you will need your special access code if doing this during "Members Only" week) to make reservations for the specific performance you wish to attend.

 When can I make reservations?
-The Box Office opens for Season Ticket holders to make reservations two weeks before the show's opening night.
+The Box Office opens for Season Ticket holders to make reservations three weeks before the show's opening night.
 The Box Office is open weekdays from noon to 5:30 p.m. and two hours prior to performances.

 Is the seating reserved, or can I just sit wherever I want?
 Seating for our regular productions is reserved.
 If you have a specific seating request, such as close to the front or on an aisle, please tell the Box Office when making your reservation.